kjin/cloud-errors-nodejs/README.md

 ## Running on Google Cloud Platform

-There are three different services that can host Node.js application to Google Cloud Platform.

 ### Google App Engine flexible environment

 If you are using [Google App Engine flexible environment](https://cloud.google.com/appengine/docs/flexible/), you do not have to do any additional configuration.